tonytins/whexam/src/data/README.md

 | ----------------- | --------------------------- |
 | ``max_health``    | The enemy's maximum health. |
 | ``[inf,xp]_drop`` | The drop rates.             |

+## persist.json

+Persist is used for saving player